belangeo/pyo/trunk/doc/PyoObject/PyoObject.rst

 .. method:: PyoObject.out(chnl=0, inc=1)

-    Start processing and send samples to audio output beginning at *chnl*.
+    Start processing and send samples to audio output beginning at `chnl`.

     :param chnl: int, optional

     Physical output assigned to the first audio stream of the object.
-Default to 0.
+Defaults to 0.

-    If `chnl` is an integer equal or greater than 0, then successive streams increment output number by `inc` and wrap around the global number of channels.
+    If `chnl` is an integer equal or greater than 0: successive streams increment the output number by `inc` and wrap around the global number of channels.

-    If `chnl` is a negative integer, the streams begin at 0 and increment output number by `inc` and wrap around the global number of channels.
+    If `chnl` is a negative integer: streams begin at 0, increment the output number by `inc` and wrap around the global number of channels.
 Then, the list of streams is scrambled.

-    If `chnl` is a list, successive values in the list will be assigned to successive streams.
+    If `chnl` is a list: successive values in the list will be assigned to successive streams.

     :param inc: int, optional